Back

 CELPIP Speaking Task 8 is the only task where the listener can't see what you're looking at.
 It's the last thing you do in the test.
 A picture of something unusual appears, and you describe it to a friend on the phone who has no idea what's on your screen.

 Picture that for a second.
 Thirty seconds to prep, sixty seconds to speak, one take, no replay.
-The picture never reaches the person you're describing it to, so a vague description doesn't just lose marks here.
+The picture never reaches the person you're describing it to, so vague description doesn't just lose marks here.
 It leaves the listener with nothing.

 Below: how the phone-call brief differs from Task 3, a 30-second prep method built around an overview, the two-axis vocabulary that carries the score, the four-move structure for sixty seconds, a real Celpify prompt with a CLB 9 model answer, and the mistakes that quietly cap most Task 8 scores.